 Member institutions must be active in one or more of the systems for large-value PCS activity in the United States and in other countries.
 Selection of member institutions may change to reflect changes in the marketplace.
 Member institutions will be sufficiently diverse to include a range of views among firms active in large-value PCS activity.
-However, the number of institutions shall not exceed twenty, so as not to impede the Committee's ability to reach consensus and provide meaningful input on issues before the Committee.
+The Committee shall consist of approximately fifteen members, so as not to impede the Committee's ability to reach consensus and provide meaningful input on issues before the Committee.